top of page

 She also installed an initiative within the organization, to produce original musicals at least once a year, in order to push the boundaries in every way imaginable.
 In collaboration with students from the Berklee College of Music and The Boston Conservatory, original musicals were given the space to be produced on the Emerson Stages, fostering a collaborative relationship between the two institutions.
 The trend is to be continued long after she leaves.
 She is proud to have helped produce two original musicals so far, Hot Dam! and Tanner Maverick's Book of Sound.

 'Girl bossing' not only describes her professional life, but also her personal one.
 From a young age, she has thrived off a packed schedule, participating in extracurriculars of all kinds (Math Club, choir, karate, tennis and of course, theatre).
 Living in a constant state of busy, the girl can't stand staying still and is always looking to learn, grow, and become the very best version of herself.
 While performance is her dream, she has always been interested in pursing the administration side of theatre.
 Fascinated with wearing multiple hats, she has had the experience of working on both sides of a show at the same time, participating as an actor and a crew member of multiple productions.
-Due to the collaborative and interconnected nature of theatre, she considers this experience to be invaluable as she enters the professional world.

 bottom of page